Building a new Resolution on digital transformation

 Sharing the same opinion with the VINASA representative, former Minister of Science and Technology Nguyen Quan emphasized: "It is recommended to issue a Resolution of the Central Executive Committee similar to the previous Resolution 10.

 At that time, the new Resolution on digital transformation will have a higher position.
-It is possible to integrate all the directions of the Central Committee and the Politburo into the new Resolution, and this document will become a part of the Documents of the 14th National Party Congress.
+It is possible to integrate all the directions of the Central Committee and the Politburo in the new Resolution, and this document will become a part of the Documents of the 14th National Party Congress.
 In the new Resolution, an agency should be assigned to prepare the Project on digital nation.

-Need real institutional revolution
+Need for real institutional revolution

-Revolution manifests itself in many ways.
+Revolutionary character manifests itself in many aspects.

 Mr. Mai Liem Truc.jpg